MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/mixed-reality-remote-rendering-readme.md

 ---
 title: Azure Remote Rendering client library for JavaScript
-keywords: Azure, javascript, SDK, API, @azure/mixed-reality-remote-rendering, remoterendering ms.date: 09/21/2021
+keywords: Azure, javascript, SDK, API, @azure/mixed-reality-remote-rendering, remoterendering ms.date: 02/18/2025
 ms.topic: reference
 ms.devlang: javascript
-ms.service: azure-remote-rendering
+ms.service: remoterendering
 ---
-# Azure Remote Rendering client library for JavaScript - version 1.0.0-beta.1
+# Azure Remote Rendering client library for JavaScript - version 1.0.0-alpha.20250218.1

 Azure Remote Rendering (ARR) is a service that enables you to render high-quality, interactive 3D content in the cloud and stream it in real time to devices, such as the HoloLens 2.